kodie/lyrcper/README.md

 Your API key and secret will be displayed after creating the app.

-#### User ID and Access token/secret
+#### Access token/secret
 1. `cd` into the directory where you cloned the lyrcper repository.
 2. `npm install prompt-promise opn`
 3. `node flickr_token.js`
 4. Follow the on-screen directions.

-Your user ID and access token/secret will then be displayed.
+Your access token and secret will then be displayed.

 ### How to get Twitter API credentials